Meet Dr. Herbert Bonkovsky

-The porphyria community is lucky to be supported by dedicated physicians, researchers and advocates who work tirelessly to improve care and development new treatments for porphyria.
+The porphyria community is lucky to be supported by dedicated physicians, researchers and advocates who work tirelessly to improve care and develop new treatments for porphyria.
 The United Porphyrias Association is pleased to introduce you to some of them!

 My name is Herbert Bonkovsky and I’m currently Professor of Medicine and Molecular Medicine and Translational Science at Wake Forest University School of Medicine.
 I'm also an attending physician at Atrium Health Wake Forest Baptist and based in Winston-Salem and in Charlotte, NC.